sahurtado88/Documentacion/English.md

+The verb "to be" is used to connect a description/characteristics to the subject.
+Here are ways to use the verb "to be" with other parts of speech:

+"to be" followed by a noun or noun phrase
+Christopher is a chemical engineer.

+"to be" followed by an adjective
+Helen is extremely talented.

+"to be" followed by verb + ing to show continuous action They will be joining the seminar on Friday.

+_____________________
 stilted: This refers to something that appears unnatural and funny from being too formal.
 The talk show host spoke very well, but his guest spoke in a stilted way.

 "... you always had to speak to it in a very, kind of, stilted language ..."